NatTuck/khoury-ntuck/courses/2019/01/cs4550/notes/05-frontend-intro/notes.md

  - First, make sure erlang / elixir / nodejs are installed on your dev machine.
- - Then, Phoenix Framework Github, master branch.
- - Look in the "installer" directory for README.
- - To install, clone the repo and follow the instructions.
+ - Follow the installation guide in the Phoenix docs.

 ### Creating our App